-- 216 As discussed in the MCJ, no updates on previously forwarded recommendations were submitted for - 217 2025.
-The Chair asked Parties to provide these to the Secretariat as soon as possible. - 218 5.
-ANY OTHER BUSINESS - 219 The MCSW elected Iceland, nominated by the Faroe Islands, as the Chair of the MCSW for the next - 220 period (2025-2026).
+As discussed in the Joint meeting of the Management Committee (MCJ), no updates on previously forwarded recommendations were submitted for 2025.
+The Chair asked Parties to provide these to the Secretariat as soon as possible.

+5. ANY OTHER BUSINESS

+The MCSW elected Iceland, nominated by the Faroe Islands, as the Chair of the MCSW for the next period (2025-2026).

-221 6.
-CLOSE OF MEETING
+6. CLOSE OF MEETING

-- 222 The Chair thanked the SC Chair, Rosing-Asvid, for his contributions and the participants for their - attendance.
+The Chair thanked the SC Chair, Rosing-Asvid, for his contributions and the participants for their attendance.
 The Chair thanked the SC for its work on seal and walrus topics.
-The participants thanked - the Chair for his chairing and El bani Altuna for her reporting.
+The participants thanked the Chair for her chairing and El bani Altuna for her reporting.

-225 7.
-ADOPTION OF REPORT
+7. ADOPTION OF REPORT